harshpatel1242/MLOps_Deployment/README.md

 ## Artifact Storage 📂

-Artifacts, including data, models, logs, and outputs, are automatically generated when the project is run.
+All project artifacts, including data, models, and logs, are stored on Google Drive.

+Feel free to explore the project repository for more details and contributions.

 ## Data Access 📊